jaydon-py/API-Trading212/README.md

 # Trading212---API-Intro
-This repository simply begins the process of linking a python file to a trading212 account.
+This repository begins the process of linking a python file to a trading212 account.